Peter Done: Charity

 Done, along with his brother, have charitable trusts set up.
-Their main donations are to children (children hospitals, children's charities).
-They once donated one day's worth of Betfred profits to the Royal Manchester Children's Hospital during the Cheltenham festival.
-They also once donated £200 per century break played at the Snooker World Championship to the Jessie May children's charity — the final amount donated was £40,000.
+Their main donations are to children's hospitals and children's charities.
+They once donated one day's worth of Betfred profits to the Royal Manchester Children's Hospital during the Cheltenham Festival.
+During the Snooker World Championship, they donated £200 per century break played to the Jessie May children's charity, with the final donation totalling £40,000.

 In March 2021, Peninsula raised £1 million for the Royal Manchester Children's Hospital charity.
 Due to the COVID-19 pandemic and the increased pressure on the staff, Done decided to increase their pledge to £2 million.
-Done notes "Peninsula Group are delighted to have reached the remarkable milestone of raising £1 million through our incredible fundraising efforts and the Group matching every donation made.
-We hope that this impressive donation will help Royal Manchester Children's Hospital Charity significantly."

-Done and the Peninsula Group reached their £2 million fundraising target at the end of 2022 and vowed to help the hospital further with an addition £1 million pledge in 2023.
+Done and the Peninsula Group reached their £2 million fundraising target at the end of 2022 and vowed to help the hospital further with an additional £1 million pledge in 2023.

+In April 2024, a new charity partnership was announced between Peninsula Group and Air Ambulances UK, DEBRA UK and Together for Short Lives.
+The company pledged to raise £3m over three years for the three charities.